 - bee’s natural food and other nutrients (proteins, carbohydrates)

-- 10-hydroxy-2-decenoic acid or HDA is the characteristic component of royal jelly.
+- 10-hydroxy-2-decanoic acid or HDA is the characteristic component of royal jelly.

-- Royal jelly is milky white, pale yellow, with lustre.
+- Royal jelly is milky white, pale yellow, with luster.
 It is pasty or jelly-like at normal temperature with fluidity, and free from the bubble and foreign substances.

 - Minor crystallization phenomena can occur naturally in royal jelly during storage.